DavidPankiewicz/EDA-of-2012-California-Political-Donations/README.md

 # An Exploratory Data Analysis of California Donors to the 2012 Presidential Election

 ## Executive Summary
 Data from the FEC on political contributions from California residents to 2012 presidential candidates was analyzed and visualized.
-The output of my analysis is (viewable here)[https://dl.dropboxusercontent.com/u/17610966/EDA_of_CA_2012_Election_Donations.html], and the code used to produce it is in the R Markdown file.
+The output of my analysis is [viewable here](https://dl.dropboxusercontent.com/u/17610966/EDA_of_CA_2012_Election_Donations.html), and the code used to produce it is in the R Markdown file.

 **Memo for Republicans**
 Results of Analysis